eccentricdevotion/TARDIS/.github/ISSUE_TEMPLATE/bug_report.md

 ---
+name: 'Bug report'
-name: Bug report about: Report a TARDIS error title: ''
+about: 'Report a TARDIS error'
+title: ''
+labels: 'bug'
-labels: bug assignees: ''
+assignees: ''
 ---

 **Describe the bug**

 A clear and concise description of what the bug is.

 **To Reproduce**

 Steps to reproduce the behaviour:

 1. Install '...'